Jammy2211/PyAutoLens/docs/general/configs.rst

 [printing]
     silence -> bool
-        If True, the default print output of the `NonLinearSearch` is silcened and not printed by the Python interpreter.
+        If True, the default print output of the non-linear search is silcened and not printed by the Python interpreter.

 [prior_passer]